kiritocode1/BRAIN_JUICE_NOTES/README.md

 # Coding Interview University
-## took resources from all over the world , please continue with caution , follow me too 🤗
+## took resources from all over the world , please continue with caution , follow me this project and please do contribute , join us at brain juice lol .  🤗

+# How would you  use it?
+>this is just a central reporsitory of everything you need to suceed in life , including the college notes that is something youlll find in the  [college notes](./college_notes/)

 >
 > **Please Note:** You won't need to study as much as I did.
 I wasted a lot of time on things I didn't need to know.
 More info about that below.
 I'll help you get there without wasting your precious time.
 >